“It is easier to resist at the beginning than at the end.”― Leonardo da Vinci

 “English speakers borrowed the word in the 16th century from Latin procrastinatus, which itself evolved from the prefix pro-, meaning “forward,” and crastinus, meaning “of tomorrow.”
 Like its synonyms “delay,” “lag,” “loiter,” “dawdle,” and “dally,” “procrastinate” means to move or act slowly so as to fall behind.
 It typically implies blameworthy delay especially through laziness or apathy.” – Merriam-Webster

 Let’s get one thing clear.
 Procrastination is not the same as prioritization.
 Sometimes we have to say no to things in our lives because it’s not a priority for us now.
-However, if we say yes to something, when we really should have said no, this can cause us to procrastinate.
+However, if we say yes to something, when we really should have said no, this can cause us to increase our procrastination problem.
 Or, if you’re like me, you hate cleaning the bathroom so I always procrastinate on cleaning day.
 But once I’m done, I realize it didn’t actually take that long and it looks much nicer!

 A useful Ted Talk to watch about procrastination is by Tim Urban.
 In this video, he describes the mental gymnastics that procrastinators go through to rationalize their behavior.
 He presents the information with humor and engagement and makes you realize that we all procrastinate on something.
 So the question is: what are the things you are procrastinating on?